-The Board established a joint committee of the Board and Management, being the Executive Steering Committee, effective June 29, 2022.
-The current members of the Company's Executive Steering Committee are: Michael Moskowitz (Chair), Donald Currie and Jamie Hogue, Chief Operating Officer.
+The Company adopted an Executive Steering Committee effective June 29, 2022.
+The current members of the Company's Executive Steering Committee are: Michael Moskowitz (Chair), Donald Currie and Jamie Hogue.
 The purpose of the Executive Steering Committee is to provide review and comment on various business and competitive matters including new business and industry developments, corporate strategy and potential partnership and acquisition opportunities.